CNDOTA/ParetoDrug/README.md

 ## Run Monte Carlo Tree Search (MCTS)

+The computational resources to run ParetoDrug normally are 1 GPU and 8 CPU cores.
+The running time lasts for several hours as ParetoDrug performs MCTS and inferences with the pretrained generative model.
+You can set a smaller 'st' parameter to reduce the running time.

 ### There are several key args for MCTS listed as follows:
 | Argument | Description | Default | Type |
 | :-----| :---- |:--------| :---- |